ourlifeloop/marketing/src/cms/training-faqs/how-do-i-make-a-work-request.md

 ---
 question: How do I make a work request?
-answer: In the feature menu, click on the "Work Requests" tab.
+answer: On the feature menu, click on the "Work Requests" tab.
 Select "+ New Request".
 This will open a new work request form on the right-hand side.
   Select who the request is for, the type, if it is urgent, the type of request and enter a description.
 Click "Create Request" on the bottom of the form.